mblayman/mattlayman.com/site/2017/pipfile-pipenv.md

   to manage software package dependencies.
   The Python Packaging Authority proposed a new standard format called a Pipfile.
-  This post includes the Python Frederick presentation about Pipfiles that I presented in August 2017.
+  This post includes the Python Frederick video presentation about Pipfiles that I presented in August 2017.